- Special Features

 Syfy announced the 10-episode series back in April as the network looks to make a push back to more serialized and serious science fiction and regain fans turned off by the sillier more recent fare.

-MArk Fergus and Hawk Ostby are on board to write and executive produce.
+Mark Fergus and Hawk Ostby are on board to write and executive produce.
 The two and Naren Shankar will be showrunners.
-Sean Daniel, Jason Brown, who pitched the series, will also be executive produces, along with Shankar.
+Sean Daniel, Jason Brown, who pitched the series, will also be executive producers, along with Shankar.

 "The Expanse is epic in scale and promises to be Syfy's most ambitious series to date," Syfy President Dave Howe said back in April.
 "Bringing this coveted book franchise to television with our partner at Alcon and the Sean Daniel Company is a giant win for Syfy, reinforcing our overall strategy to produce bold, provocative and compelling sci-fi fantasy stories."